-The next step in organizing under the sink is to categorize items.
+The next step in organizing under the sink is to categorize items – just as you’d do when organizing kitchen cabinets in other locations.
 Keeping them stored together means they will be easier to find.
 So, for instance, if you have multiple cloths, contain them in a box or small basket so that they aren't spilling out all over the place.
 'Same goes for items such as rubber gloves, sponges, etc,' says home organizer Lucy Mansey.
 Store in Style's tags shown above will spell out where everything is.

 You might want to move some items as part of organizing a laundry room.
 The experts at Cook Serve suggest 'keeping your larger cleaning supplies in a cleaning closet rather than under the sink and only keep what you need in smaller spray bottles or containers.'

 Kathryn Lord, home organizer at More to Organising reminds us that 'with children around you should not put anything dangerous under the kitchen sink.
 If you do so, put a child lock on it.'

 The process of organizing under the sink requires thought about which containers should be used to corral the contents in the same way you would when organizing deep pantry shelves.

 Products made of plastic are inexpensive, easy to clean and waterproof and there are plenty of recycled plastic designs available, such as Orthex's SmartStore pieces.
 'They are made from recycled plastic and have the option of a bamboo lid,’ says the company's UK & Ireland manager, Craig Sammells.
 Another option is the iDesign Eco Storage Bins pictured above.